-Vikram Singh, Sabarinathan R., Vijay Mareedu and Ravinder Singh
+Vikram Singh, Sabarinathan R. and Vijay Mareedu

-Abstract-Wireless Communication has been one of the most transformative technologies of this century.
+ABSTRACT-Wireless Communication has been one of the most transformative technologies of this century.
 The first release of 5th Generation (5G) of wireless networks was released in 2018 as release-15 of 3GPP standards.
 This release laid down the basic framework to enable the use-cases targeted by 5G networks.
-Currently, 3GPP is in the process of defining the release-18, 4th release of 5G networks, standards also called as 5G-Advanced.
-Every fresh release of 3GPP standards enables new use-cases and aims to enhance the efficiency and performance of wireless networks based on new methods, improved signaling and optimized procedures.
-These research ideas require state of the art tools, simulators based on latest release of 3GPP standards for performance evaluation.
+Currently, 3GPP is in the process of defining the release-18, 4th release of 5G networks standards also called as 5G-Advanced.
+Every fresh release of 3GPP standards enables new use-cases and aims to the efficiency and performance enhance of wireless networks hased new methods. improved on optimized procedures.
+These research signaling and ideas require state of the art tools, simulators based on release of 3GPP standards for performance latest evaluation.
 Such simulations are often called system level simulations and the tools used to carry out these simulations are called System Level Simulators (SLS).
-The SLSs mimics the devices and networks in non-real-time fashion and uses realistic models for physical phenomena such as radio channels, hardware impairments etc. This article discusses a similar tool named Broadband Wireless Simulator for 5G also called BWSim5G22a\ where 22a denotes the year and release of the tool.
+The SLSs mimics the devices and networks in non-real-time fashion and uses realistic models for physical phenomena such as radio channels, hardware impairments etc. This article discusses a tool named Broadband Wireless Simulator for similar 5G also called BWSim5G (R23.a) where 23a denotes the year and release of the tool.
 This tool implements the scheduler and physical layer of 5G networks and supports a wide variety of features.
-We will elaborate the feature list and use-cases of BWSim5GT22a for research, academia and industries.
+We will elaborate the feature of BWSim5G (R23.a) for research, list and use-cases academia and industries.

-Index Terms-5G, 5G-Advanced, System level simulations, Physical layer, 3GPP, ITU, wireless standards, mobility, AAS, Beamforming, advanced antenna systems, Massive MIMO, millimeter wave, OFDM, Type-I codebooks, Type-II codebooks, Link adaptation, rank adaptation, power control, scheduler, channel models, UMa, UMi, RMa, InH, InF, IOO, IMO, InF-DH, InF-SL, InF-DL, InF-SH, InF-HH.
+Index Terms-5G, 5G-Advanced, System level simulations, Physical layer, 3GPP, ITU, wireless standards, mobility, AAS, Beamforming, advanced antenna systems, Massive MIMO, millimeter wave, OFDM, Type-I codebooks, Type-II codebooks, Link adaptation, rank channel mModels, Uadaptation, power control, scheduler, a, UMi, RMa, InH, InF, IOO, IMO, InF-DH, InF-SL, InF-DL, InF-SH, InF-HH.